DRIFTYY777/HEIC/README.md

 1. Select Images

 Use the app's interface to select HEIC images from your device's gallery.
-You can choose individual images or select multiple images for bulk conversion.
+You can choose up to two images for simultaneous conversion.
 2. Choose Format

 Select the desired output format from the available options (PNG, JPG, WEBP).
 3. Adjust Settings

 For JPG and WEBP formats, adjust the quality slider to control the output file size and visual quality.
-Optionally, rotate the image if necessary using the provided rotation buttons.
+Optionally, disable auto-correction if you want to manually rotate images.
+Choose "Auto" for height and width, or enter specific dimensions if needed.
 4. Convert Images

 Tap the "Convert" button to begin the conversion process.
 5. Access Converted Images

-The app will save the converted images to a designated location on your device, typically in a folder named "HEICConverter" or similar.
+The app will save the converted images to a designated location on your device, typically in a folder named "HEICConverter" or similar, preserving the metadata (if available).
 ## Preferences and Settings

-The app remembers your last-used conversion format and quality settings, making conversions more streamlined.
+The app remembers your last-used conversion format, quality settings, height/width preferences (if not set to "Auto"), and auto-correction preference for future use.
 You can always adjust these settings before each conversion.
 ## Disclaimer

 Converting HEIC images to lossy formats (JPG, WEBP) may result in some quality loss depending on the chosen quality level.
 Experiment with the quality settings to find the right balance between file size and visual quality for your needs.